wp-plugins/easy-property-listings/readme.txt

 == Changelog ==

+= 2.2.3 July 27, 2015 =

+* Tweak: Adjusted new sorter function to work on lower than PHP version 5.3.
+* Tweak: Moved old template functions to theme compatibility, will be removed in future version.

 = 2.2.2 July 25, 2015 =

 * Tweak: CSS tweak for image size to retain proportion on certain themes.